michaelskyba/hisshi/specification.md

 3. "Write programs to handle text streams, because that is a universal interface."

-The POSIX specification of a shell breaks rule 1 in "doing" far too much itself, like sophisticated string parsing and arithmetic.
+The POSIX specification of a shell breaks the first rule in "doing" far too much itself, like sophisticated string parsing and arithmetic.
 These would be better left to external programs, to the extent we can.

 POSIX shells also do not reach far enough for the second.
-Eventually, it'd create much room for extensibility if we incorporated [Kakoune](https://github.com/mawww/kakoune)'s client-server model, allowing external programs to interact with an active shell process.
+Eventually, it'd create great potential for extensibility if we incorporated a client-server model, similar to that of [Kakoune](https://github.com/mawww/kakoune), allowing external programs to interact with an active shell process.

-Other, fancier shells break the third rule. hisshi sees it as virtuous, and will commit to avoiding built-in handling of structured data like YAML or JSON.
+Other, fancier shells break the third rule. hisshi sees it as virtuous to avoid built-in handling of structured data like YAML or JSON.

 > Wait, an even more universal interface might be direct, unstructured binary...?
 What if we let variables hold completely arbitrary data, with only some default text parsing, but with the option of leaving it raw?
-Then rule 2 can kick in and allow the same SQL etc. features of filtering and parsing when binary programs pipe to each other?
+Then #2 can kick in and allow the same SQL etc. features of filtering and parsing when binary programs pipe to each other?

 ## CLI usage